whatwg/streams/README.md

 enum WritableStreamState {
-    "writable" // the sink is ready and the buffer is not yet full; write at will "waiting"  // the sink is not ready or the buffer is full; you should call waitForWritable "closing"  // the sink is being closed; no more writing "closed"   // the sink has been closed
+    "writable" // the sink is ready and the buffer is not yet full; write at will "waiting"  // the sink is not ready or the buffer is full; you should call wait "closing"  // the sink is being closed; no more writing "closed"   // the sink has been closed
     "errored"  // the sink errored so the stream is now dead